fill-10/CGenFFtoid/README.md

 # CGenFFtoid
-CHARMM General Force Field for peptoid
+CHARMM General Force Field for peptoid.

+This **framework** combines peptoid backbone parameters (Weiser and Santiso) and side chain parameters (CGenFF).

 Our selected publications using this force field: